uhlmanngroup/nextflow101/exercises/2-image-analysis/image_analysis_README.md

 ### How to go about this exercise

 * Open `image_analysis_workflow.nf` with your favourite code editor and complete the sections marked with `YOUR TURN!
-Replace the "..." below with your code!` - to do so, you will have to open an examine the provided Python scripts
+Replace the "..." below with your code!` - you may have to open an examine the provided Python scripts when prompted to do so!

 * Once you have completed the missing pieces of code, run your workflow:
 	```